Website Design June 10th, 2021

 The second major change would be to improve the amount of content being displayed on screen at any given time.
 This is done primarily through 2 methods.
 One method would be to reduce the amount of text while maintaining the keyword density so it doesn’t affect a website’s SEO.
 The other would be to reduce the visible text by having “Show More” buttons that expands the text when the user chooses to view the additional content.

-Other improvements that can be made include increasing the size of buttons, having a call extension, and the ability to select images to zoom in on them.
+With custom web design there are other improvements that can be made that include increasing the size of buttons, having a call extension, and the ability to select images to zoom in on them.

 Mobile websites are important for numerous reasons.
 However, the main reasons are to improve both the user’s journey and your SEO ranking.
 On average, approximately 54.8% of all website traffic stems from mobile users, making up the largest portion of consumer traffic.
 Without a mobile website, over half of your website’s users will have difficulty with your website.
 Due to this, not only is a mobile website the expectation, but Google also prefers mobile websites for SEO.
 In this section, we will explore the substantial impact a mobile website can have on both of these aspects.